Skip to content

 • 50Tb via API (multi-threading DLO/SLO)

-• If a file upload is successful it returns an HTTP 200 code
+• A successful file upload returns an HTTP 200 code

 I'll create a container named public: